 Concerning the burner program, there are several free CD burning programs.
 I am using CDburnerXP to show you how to burn ISO to CD.
 You may have other type of burner on your computer, but it must support to burn an ISO image.
 You can download CDBurnerXP freely here.

 Insert Blank CD/DVD into the drive and start/open CDBurnerXp burner program.

-As you can see from the screen no ISO image is loaded, so you should locate and load the file to burn ISO to CD.
+As you can see from the screen no ISO image is loaded yet, so you should locate and load the file to burn ISO to CD.

-Load the ISO image to burn, to do this, Click the button with three dot label located at upper right corner.
-“Select ISO file to write” dialog box will appear, then browse through your computer and click “Open” to load the ISO image that you want to burn to CD.
+Load the ISO image, to do this, Click the "Browse" button located at upper right corner.
+“Select ISO file to write” dialog box will appear, then browse through your computer and click “Open” to load the ISO image that you want to burn to a CD.

 Now your ISO image file is loaded and ready for burning.
 Leave the default setting and click “Burn Disc” button to start the burning process.
-Depending on the size of the file and your PC speed, you may wait for a while until it finishes the burning.
+Depending on the size of the file and your PC speed, you may wait for a while to finish the burning.

-After the burner finish the burning, you can check whether it does the job successfully.
+After the burner finishes the burning, you can check whether it does the job successfully.
 You should see all the files and folder that were contained in a single ISO image file.

 Once it finishes the extraction, now you can burn the files using any type of burner including the built in Windows CD burning wizard.
-Or you may install it on your computer if your ISO image file is a program.
+Alternatively, you may install it on your computer if the ISO image file is a program.

-As you may already see from the steps it is easy to burn ISO to CD.
-I hope this article answers your question about ISO image files and burning this kind of file to a CD/DVD.
+As you can see from the steps above, it is easy to burn ISO to CD.
+I hope this article answers your question about ISO image files and the methods used to burn this kind of file to a CD/DVD.